Managing the Archiving process policies

 - Delete the older archived data.

-You perform these actions by selecting one of the following export operations:
+You can perform these actions by selecting one of the following export operations:

-- Export and Delete — Copies archived data the same age or older than the Age in Days value to a set of .csv files and then deletes the exported data from the archive form.
+- Export and Delete—Copies the archived data, which is the same age or older than the Age in Days value to a set of .csv files and then deletes the exported data from the archive form.

-- Delete — Deletes archived data equal to or older than the Age in Days value from the archive forms.
+- Delete—Deletes archived data, which is equal to or older than the Age in Days value from the archive forms.

-- Export — Copies archived data equal to or older than the Age in Days value to the .csv files, but leaves the data on the archive form.
+- Export—Copies archived data, which is equal to or older than the Age in Days value to the .csv files, but leaves the data on the archive form.

 The Age in Days field in the AR System Archive Manager console controls which records are moved or deleted.
-For example, if you type 180 in the Age in Days field, all records that were archived 180 days ago, or longer, are either moved or deleted.
-How often you perform an export depends on the data retention policies of your organization, on the the capacity of your system to store archived data, or both.
+For example, if you enter 180 in the Age in Days field, all the records that were archived 180 days ago, or longer, are either moved or deleted.
+How often you can perform an export, depends on the data retention policies of your organization or on the capacity of your system to store the archived data, or both.

 - In a server group environment, the export and delete operation runs on the server on which the operation was created.
 However, if the mid tier is connected to a load balancer, the job could be sent to any of the servers in the group that are behind the load balancer.

-- If you need the export and delete operation to run on a specific server in the group, you must point the mid tier directly at that server before you start the operation.
+- If you need the export and delete operation to run on a specific server in the group, you must point the mid tier directly to that server before you start the operation.

-Export Successfully, the console is telling you that the export job was successfully submitted to the backend AR System form, Archived Data Management.
+Export Successfullymessage, the console is telling you that the export job was successfully submitted to the Archived Data Management backend AR System form.
 You can monitor the status of the archive job by opening the Archive Data Management form and looking at the Status value.